 The carotid sinuses are located on either side of the neck in the soft tissue area between the trachea and the thick muscles toward the back of the neck.
 They are a little above midway between the shoulders and the mandible and very near the surface.
 This makes them readily accessible to a strike or direct manipulation.

 This can be a difficult strike to land precisely due to the curvature of the neck, the location of the carotid sinus, the relative heights of you and your opponent, the physical condition of your opponent, and numerous other factors.
-There is no guarantee a strike to this area will render an opponent unconscious – in fact the odds are dramatically against this outcome.
+There is no guarantee a strike to this area will render an opponent unconscious.
+The odds are dramatically against this outcome.
 I do not have any statistical data to indicate the likelihood of such a strike rendering someone unconscious, but I can say I only know of a very few cases where this has occurred.
 Nonetheless, a strike to this area of the body will likely cause significant pain.

 On the other hand, a person may not be affected in any way at all.
 This can be the case if the person has undergone extensive sensitivity training against strikes to the groin.
 Some individuals have done this and can take a direct and unprotected full force strike to the groin without any apparent side effects of any kind.
 These are rare individuals usually with substantial martial arts training and they are probably not the person who is attacking you.

-As a result you cannot rely on a strike to the groin as a final strike.
+Consequently, you cannot rely on a strike to the groin as a final strike.
 There are too many variables.
-You must ensure, as in any strike that this is not thought of as your last strike.
-You should roll immediately into your next movement as though this one had no effect.
+You must ensure, as in any strike, that this is not thought of as your last strike.
+You should roll immediately into your next movement as though this one produced no effect.
 If your opponent collapses to the ground, then move away.
 Otherwise, keep going until you can effect an escape or can otherwise render the opponent incapable of continuing.

 The most common strike to the groin is a Kin Geri.
 It works quite well whether delivered from the front or rear of the opponent.
 Because this can be a very forceful strike it might also lead to pelvic area bruising and perhaps to a pelvic bone fracture.
 It may also lead to permanent reproductive organ injury.